 Discovery Demos - unifying two products into one buyer experience.

-roleLead UX Designer
+roleLead Designer

 companyConsensus

-platformDesktop / Mobile
+platformDesktop

 timeline2024 - 2026

-highlightsLed research and discovery initiatives
+highlightsLed research initiatives and usability tests

 Identified gaps between how sales teams worked and how the platform supported them.